-Getting a traffic ticket isn’t the end of the world.
-But if you’re already low on funds, having an expensive fine hanging over your head can be stressful.
+Getting a traffic ticket isn't the end of the world.
+But if you're already low on funds, having an expensive fine hanging over your head can be stressful.
+(Of course, you may have other options for dealing with your ticket, including fighting it, that might not involve paying a fine.)
 Ignoring a traffic ticket will only compound the problem.
 Unpaid tickets will normally lead to late fees, the involvement of collection agencies, and eventually license suspension.
 Fortunately, drivers who are going through financial hardship usually have a number of options for dealing with fines that can make things easier.

 Traffic violation fines and the time you have to pay them are often standardized.
 For example, the fine for running a red light might be $120, and the jurisdiction you're in might give you 30 days to pay that fine.
 However, the rules aren't usually set in stone.
 In most states, traffic court judges are allowed to lower fines and extend payment deadlines.
 So, if your finances are tight, it normally doesn't hurt to communicate your situation to the judge.
 In some states, it's also possible to request payment extensions by mail.